 - Fill a dishpan with rinse water instead of letting the faucet run while you do dishes by hand.

 - Use cold water when operating your garbage disposal.
 It saves energy and solidifies the grease, which is then ground up and flushed away.

 - Activate the self-cleaning cycle on your electric oven only when the oven is heavily soiled.
 Start the cycle right after using the oven while it is still hot.

-- Sort clothes and schedule laundry so you can wash only full loads.
+- Washing a load of clothes uses about 30 gallons of water.
+Sort clothes and schedule laundry so you can wash only full loads.
 It takes almost as much electricity to run a small load as it does a full one.

 - Wash clothes in cold water whenever possible.
 Not only does it save on water heating costs, it keeps your home cooler.